hoijui/CoverTree/README.md

 Just use `python setup.py install` and then in python you can `import nntree`.
 The python API details are provided in `API.pdf`.
-If you do not have root priveledges, install with `python setup.py install --user`, and make sure to have the folder in path.
+If you do not have root privileges, install with `python setup.py install --user`, and make sure to have the folder in path.